 Brand book - brand identity guidelines

-Brand identity guidelines are a detailed description of all the assets associated with the brand.
+Brand identity guidelines are a collated summary and detailed description of all brand assets.

 So, for example, the Volkswagen group globally also own Audi, Porsche and Lamborghini.